Ferromagnetism in an extended coherently-coupled atomic superfluid: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work, we explored the zero-temperature magnetic phase diagram of a two-component superfluid gas subject to an external coherent Rabi coupling.
-In addition to the critical region where enhancement of both magnetic susceptibility and fluctuations was detected, a special attention was paid to the ferromagnetic state where metastability and hysteresis features are observed, and domain walls separating different magnetic states are deterministically generated.
+In addition to the critical region, where enhancement of both magnetic susceptibility and fluctuations was detected, a special attention was paid to the ferromagnetic state where metastability and hysteresis features are observed, and domain walls separating different magnetic states are deterministically generated.

-The comparison of our results (density profiles, phase diagram, susceptibility) with a zero-temperature mean-field theory seems to indicate that the finite temperature of the superfluid system does not quantitatively affect the behaviour of the QPT, and that the transition is mean-field like.
-In this respect, it would be interesting to study the same system in true one and two dimensions to observe the expected breaking of the mean-field character of the transition.
+The comparison of our results (density profiles, phase diagram, susceptibility) with a zero-temperature mean-field theory seems to indicate that the finite temperature of the superfluid system does not quantitatively affect the behaviour of the QPT, and that the transition is mean-field-like \cite{Roy22}.
+On the one hand, this observation suggests that the spin degrees are not in thermal equilibrium at the temperature of the gas.
+Indeed the sample temperature on the order of 1~$\mu$K is extremely high for the spin sector, in particular much larger then the spin gap.
+However spin-changing collisions are expected to be very weak, leading to a very large spin collisional time, i.e., long spin relaxation time \cite{Nikuni2003}.
+This preserves the coherence of the spin sector associated to the initially strongly polarized state.
+A similar situation for the $\mathbb{Z}_2$-symmetric mixture of Sodium ($|1,\pm1\rangle$) was reported in \cite{Farolfi21,Farolfi21b}.

+On the other hand, although the spin physics we are interested in is dominated by the longitudinal dynamics (see Appendix~\ref{app:2D} for the role of transverse dynamics), the system is far from being strictly 1D and has a finite size.
+This justifies the good agreement with a mean-field analysis.

+In the future, it will be of paramount interest to study the same system in true one and two dimensions, so to unambiguously pinpoint the origin of the mean-field character.
+If the ferromagnetic transition of our superfluid is in the quantum Ising universality class, a 1D system should show strong deviations from the mean-field results.
+An important shift in the critical point is expected and the growth of the magnetisation should be very different with respect to the mean-field result, being the critical exponent $\beta=1/2$ in the latter, while $\beta=1/8$ for the 1D quantum Ising model \cite{sachdev}.
+It is worth mentioning that, a different spinor superfluid system, with an even more pronounced 1D character than ours, subject to quenches across the transition \cite{Nicklas2015}, showed mean-field critical exponents.
+Whether such a result is due to final size effects, closeness to the critical point or finite temperature is still an open question.

 Our studies highlight the power of the specific two-component atomic superfluid platform employed here, for a number of key open problems.
-As a natural first step, one can take advantage of the non-conservation of magnetization in the system and the subsequent reinforced quantum fluctuations to analyse their scaling as a function of the subsystem size in the critical region.
+As a natural first step, one can take advantage of the non conservation of magnetization in the system and the subsequent reinforced quantum fluctuations to analyse their scaling as a function of the subsystem size in the critical region.

 Besides the investigation of the static properties of the system in its ground or metastable state immediately after the preparation, the challenge is now to extend the study to the quantum many-body dynamics.
 The superfluid nature of the atomic gas suggests the possibility to investigate magnetism in a novel dissipationless and collisionless regime where the coherence of the two-component superfluid is not affected on the timescale of the experiment by thermal collisions nor by the trap imperfections~\cite{coherencetimecomment, Fava18}.
 The combination of robust isolation from the environment, and long-lasting quantum coherence in the system will open to explorations of the quantum relaxation dynamics in metastable spinor superfluid.